mozilla/ecosystem-platform/docs/fxa-sitemap/index.md

 The banner at the top is the health check.
 Green: the routes listed here match `mozilla/fxa` `main`.
 Yellow: the code has changed and this section needs an edit.
 Gray: the check could not run, usually because GitHub was unreachable or the route files in fxa moved; the list may still be current, it just could not be verified.

-When it's yellow:
+When it's yellow, the banner lists the routes that were added or removed in code:

+1. For a new route, find its component in `packages/fxa-settings/src/components/App/index.tsx` (or `Settings/index.tsx` for a Settings sub-page) and its story in the [published Storybook](https://mozilla.github.io/fxa/storybooks/main/fxa-settings/), where story titles under `Pages/` match the component names.
-1. From the ecosystem-platform repo, run `yarn fxa-sitemap:check`.
-It prints each new route with a ready-to-paste row for the All routes table above and for the flow page's Screens table, including the matching Storybook link, and lists removed routes to delete.
-With a local fxa checkout, `yarn fxa-sitemap:check --fxa ../fxa` also verifies that every arrow between two screens on the maps matches a real navigation in the code.
+2. Add a row to the All routes table above, and a row on the flow page's Screens table with the screen name linked to that story and a one-line purpose.
-2. Paste the rows, pick the flow page the screen belongs to, and write a one-line purpose.
 If users see the screen as a step in the flow, add a box to that page's map: title on the first line, path on the second.
+3. For a removed route, delete its rows and any box.
-3. Run the check again until routes and arrows both report in sync, then preview with `yarn start` and open a pull request.
+4. Preview with `yarn start` until the banner is green, then open a pull request.

 The steps are mechanical enough to hand to an assistant.
-From the ecosystem-platform checkout, this prompt works: *"Run `yarn fxa-sitemap:check` and update `docs/fxa-sitemap` until it passes, following the Keeping this current section of the overview.
-Look up each new screen in `packages/fxa-settings` in the fxa repo to write its purpose."*
+From the ecosystem-platform checkout, this prompt works: *"The FxA Sitemap banner lists routes out of sync with fxa.
+Update `docs/fxa-sitemap` following the Keeping this current section of the overview, looking up each new screen in `packages/fxa-settings` in the fxa repo."*

-When it stays gray: the paths in `scripts/fxa-sitemap-check.js` and `src/js/fxa-sitemap-live.js` point at two files in fxa, `packages/fxa-content-server/server/lib/routes/react-app/content-server-routes.js` and `packages/fxa-settings/src/components/Settings/index.tsx`.
-Update them if those files moved.
+When it stays gray: `src/js/fxa-sitemap-live.js` reads two files from fxa, `packages/fxa-content-server/server/lib/routes/react-app/content-server-routes.js` and `packages/fxa-settings/src/components/Settings/index.tsx`.
+Update the paths if those files moved.

 <details>
 <summary>Sources of truth and how the widgets work</summary>